carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 After following this tutorial,
-Jorge will be able to describe the scripts and tools in his research group's collection as workflows, which will be much easier to maintain in the medium to long term.
+Jorge will be able to describe the scripts and tools in his research group's collection as CWL workflows, which will be much easier to maintain in the medium to long term.
 He knows how grateful his colleagues will be for the reduction in downtime while problems are solved, and for enabling them to run these tools in other compute environments.
-He will also be able to describe his image processing software and the workflow it will be part of, enabling him to deploy it as a container in the imaging facility's cloud environment.
+He will also be able to describe his own image processing software in CWL, and the workflow it will be part of too.
+Once he containerizes his software, his whole workflow can easily be executed in the imaging facility's cloud environment.

 ## Shawn

-Shawn racked up a lot of hours in the wet lab during while studying for his Masters in molecular biology.
+Shawn racked up a lot of hours in the wet lab while studying for his Masters in molecular biology.
 Understanding that biological research is becoming increasingly data-driven, he decided to gain more experience with computational research